agl-alexglopez/multithreading-with-mazes/README.md

         merge them into the same set, joining squares.
 ```

 The final row is definitely the trickiest part of this algorithm.
-However, getting it wrong will likely reveal how exact the set tracking must be throughout this algorithm.
+However, working it out helps reveal how exact the set tracking must be throughout this algorithm.
 There are a few key details to consider to notify all cells within a set, and within a row, of a merge.

 ### Wilson's Path Carver